 The age of innocence

-Ines Bautista-Yao, the bestselling author of YA novels, What’s in Your Heart and One Crazy Summer, comments, “What I love about Filipino YA is the local flavor.
-It stands out because we as Filipinos can relate even more to the characters and setting.
-We too went through similar things when we were teenagers, and when we can relate even more closely to a character, I believe the reading experience is taken to another level.”
+Ines Bautista-Yao, the bestselling author of YA novels, What’s in Your Heart and One Crazy Summer, comments, “What I love about YA is the fact that we too went through similar things when we were teenagers, and when we can relate even more closely to a character, I believe the reading experience is taken to another level.”

-If there was something that makes Filipino YA truly unique from foreign selections of young adult fiction, it would be its copious capacity to be familiar and realistic—-with Filipino characters immersed in situations not too far from the reader’s, going through the same problems, and growing in the familiar set-up of a Filipino household.
-The local YA resonates in a way that seems honest and real.
-It awakens something deep inside, whether it be fragments of memories or longing for what could have been.
+If there was something that makes YA truly unique from foreign selections of young adult fiction, it would be its copious capacity to be familiar—-with characters usually immersed in situations not too far from the reader’s, going through the same problems, and growing in the familiar set-up.
+It awakens something deep inside, whether it be fragments of memories or longing for what could have been

 More than words

 Though written by different critics, the counter arguments against YA are eerily similar.
 With thousands of stories by writers both professional and amateur uploaded on websites akin to Wattpad, many young adult stories are stereotyped and dismissed for their seeming lack of originality along with the overuse of tropes and character types.